N4321D/Variational-Autoencoder-Demo/README.md

 **TLDR:** press Run All -> Wait for userwarning to raise and stop execution -> Run last cell

 **Full instructions:**
 Just run the notebook.
-At the end before you start the training it will raise a User warning:
+At the end before you start the training it will raise a UserWarning:
 ```
 UserWarning: Force stop here to give live image time to load, please run next cell manually after image is loaded